taikt/codefun/deepl/mcp_server/lgedv/resources/LGEDVRuleGuide.md

 ## Rule LGEDV_CRCL_0001:
-Definition: Use definition/enumerations instead of magic number.
+Definition: Always use named constants or enumerations instead of hard-coded numeric values (magic numbers) in the code.

 ## Rule LGEDV_CRCL_0002:
-Definition: Remove duplicated source code.
-Make a common class to handle similar actions.
+Definition: Eliminate duplicate code by creating shared classes or functions for similar operations.

 ## Rule LGEDV_CRCL_0003:
-Definition: Allows up to 1 return point in a function.
-Multiple returns are a violation.
+Definition: Only allow early return statements for guard clauses (such as input validation) at the start of a function.
+The main logic of the function must have only one return statement at the end.

 ## Rule LGEDV_CRCL_0004:
-Definition: Default (Initialization) value of return need to be a negative/false/failure or any other error meaning.
-Initialize the returning value to FAILED or the negative meaning value.
+Definition: Initialize return values to an error or failure state (e.g., negative, false, or FAILED) by default.

+## Rule LGEDV_CRCL_0008:
+All log statements must use a common utility function to ensure a consistent log format throughout the codebase.
+Do not use custom or ad-hoc logging formats.

 ## Rule LGEDV_CRCL_0009:
-Definition: Recommended Cyclomatic Complexity is lower than 10 (some of function should be break down for readability, maintainability).
+Definition: Functions should have a cyclomatic complexity less than 10.
+Refactor complex functions for better readability and maintainability.

 ## Rule LGEDV_CRCL_0010:
-Definition: Return value should be valid.
-Only return True has no meaning.
-Make change on return type if return value is not necessary.
+Definition: Return values must be meaningful.
+Avoid returning only a boolean (e.g., just True).
+Change the return type if a simple boolean is not sufficient.

 ## Rule LGEDV_CRCL_0011:
-Definition: Add at least one log in the beginning of each function for log traceability, especially the interface function which called by other component.
-Add log to track the important information for branching.
+Definition: Add a log statement at the start of each function, especially for public interfaces.
+Log important information for decision branches.

 ## Rule LGEDV_CRCL_0012:
-Definition: Should sync the data to make sure the actual file content reflect our modification.
-Interact with raw file need to call sync after flush or close with consideration of performance trade-off.
+Definition: Ensure file data is synchronized to disk after modifications by calling sync after flush or close, considering performance impact.

-## Rule LGEDV_CRCL_0013
+## Rule LGEDV_CRCL_0013:
-Definition: Every switch case must have a break, if there is no break it is a violation.
+Definition: Every case in a switch statement must end with a break statement unless intentional fall-through is clearly documented.

 ## Rule LGEDV_CRCL_0014:
-Definition: Pointer parameters need to be null checked before using it, and out-of-bound index memory accessing (access array/vector by index) should be checked before using it.
+Definition: Always check pointer parameters for null before use, and validate array or vector indices to prevent out-of-bounds access.

 ## Rule LGEDV_CRCL_0015:
-Definition: A case (having >= 2 logical lines) in switch case should be a block of code.
-Wrap statements of a case in a curly bracce pair {}.
+Definition: If a switch case contains two or more statements, enclose them in curly braces to form a code block.

 ## Rule LGEDV_CRCL_0016:
-Definition: Use bounded C functions instead of unbounded ones to prevent buffer overrun, for example, replace sprintf by snprintf.
+Definition: Use bounded C functions (e.g., snprintf instead of sprintf) to prevent buffer overflows.

+## Rule LGEDV_CRCL_0018:
+Definition: Avoid naming conflicts between classes or constants in libraries and applications by using unique names or namespaces.

 ## Rule LGEDV_CRCL_0019:
-Definition: Every function need to return valuable/meaningful value.
-For void return functions need to be rechecked if void is really enough or not.
+Definition: Every function should return a meaningful value.
+Reconsider the use of void return types; use them only when no return value is necessary.

 ## Rule LGEDV_CRCL_0020:
-Definition: Every allocated resources (memory, file, mutex lock, etc) need to be released properly.
-Delete, free memories, close files, unlock mutex etc before leave the function.
+Definition: Release all allocated resources (memory, files, mutexes, etc.) before exiting a function to prevent resource leaks.